mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 Encapsulation has many benefits.
 It prevents using code from relying on implementation details that may change later.
-It can prevent using code from setting values incorrectly.
+It can prevent using code from setting field values incorrectly.
 It reduces the amount of code that must be examined to determine where a value is being set incorrectly.

 Encapsulation is overkill in many cases.
 It should be avoided when
-the type of a field is unlikely to change, using code is unlikely to set it to invalid values, and methods would just directly set and get the field.
+the type of a field is unlikely to change, using code is unlikely to set it to invalid values, and non-setter/getter methods directly set and get the field.

 Go has a naming convention for methods that get and set data.
 "Setter" method names start with "Set", but